MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

 5. Select **Create.**

-### Associate the network security group to the network security group with the subnet of the virtual network you created earlier.
+### Associate network security group to subnet

+>**Note**: In this task, you associate the network security group with the subnet of the virtual network you created earlier.

 1. From the Azure portal menu, search for *myNsg* in the portal search box.